ibbles/LearningUnreal/Post Process Volume.md

 See also [[Brightness Auto Exposure]].

+# Color Grading

+Color grading is used to modify the look and feel of the scene.
+Editing within the Global category will affect the entire spectrum.
+The other options are Shadows, Midtones, and Highlights.

+## Gamma

+Controls the gamma curve.
+Reducing this value makes dark areas darker and bright areas brighter.
+(
+I think.
+)
+Moving the small circle within the larger color circle increases the amount of that color in the scene.

 # Lumen

 There are [[Lumen]] related settings in multiple categories of the Post Process Volume Details panel.